 The Windows utility, E2B_Editor.exe will help you to make a custom menu for your own custom wallpaper.

-First, copy an uncompressed .bmp wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Mary\Special_800x600.bmp)
+First, copy an uncompressed .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Mary\Special_800x600.bmp)

 Always run E2B_Editor.exe directly from the \_ISO folder on the E2B USB drive.